 # Example AZURE_ACCOUNT_KEY (Storage account access key) 93uKDkbjfnSUNPKw2tpe0LOM+3Wk+OSkNmgwhzjvzDw1d3sKVhMRTC5ikvN0r3zsx8eQrmT9Wgjz22iLPu3aGw==

 You now have all the Azure credentials Brizo needs.
+See the instructions near the top of this page about how to give those Azure credentials to Brizo.

 You now have a storage account, but you don’t have any data stored under it yet.
 To get some data stored in Azure Storage, the easiest option is to use Azure Storage Explorer, a free desktop app that works on Windows, macOS and Linux.